RTEMS/rtems-docs/cpu_supplement/port.rst

 mechanisms to return to the normal processing stream.
-Although RTEMS hides many of the processor dependent details of interrupt processing, it is important to understand how the RTEMS interrupt manager is mapped onto the processor’s unique architecture.
+Although RTEMS hides many of the processor dependent details of interrupt processing, it is important to understand how the RTEMS interrupt manager is mapped onto the processor's unique architecture.

 RTEMS supports a dedicated interrupt stack for all architectures.
 On architectures with hardware support for a dedicated interrupt stack,